 It can be tricky to determine what your home smells like since you have lived in it for so long.
 But there are a few tricks you can use to ensure your home smells fresh and clean for each buyer who schedules a showing:

-- Hire a professional to deep clean your home
+- Hire a professional to deep clean your home, make sure the products they use are Virology testing approved

 - Light candles with simple scents, such as orange or vanilla